JubSteven/JubSteven/README.md

 ## Hi there 👋

 I'm currently an undergraduate student in SJTU, and I am interested in generalizable VLMs and 3D computer vision as well as intersection with robotics.
+Feel free to contact me for discussion!

 <!--
   <p align="center">